Drederick Irving: High school

 Irving was raised in public housing in the Bronx.
 He practiced gymnastics before switching to basketball at age ten.
 He played on the varsity basketball team at Adlai E. Stevenson High School.
 He spent his junior year as a reserve player and committed to Boston University in the fall of his senior year.
 In his senior season, as a starter, he set a single-season record with 521 points and was all-city and all-division.

 College

-In his sophomore and junior years, Irving led the Boston University Terriers with 18 and 18.7 points per game respectively.
+In his sophomore, junior & senior years, Irving led the Boston University Terriers with 18, 18.8 & 19.9 points per game respectively.
 In his senior year, while second in the Eastern College Athletic Conference-North with 20.3 points per game, he became BU's all-time leading scorer on February 5, 1988.
 The Terriers won the North Atlantic Conference tournament to receive an automatic bid to the NCAA tournament, where they lost to No. 2 Duke in the opening round.

 BU retired his No. 11 jersey in 1988 and inducted him into the BU Athletic Hall of Fame.
 His 1,931 career points now rank third in program history.